 Worm passed along remarkable stories if he believed they came from reliable sources, describing the wondrous attributes of bezoar stones grown inside animal bodies, for instance.
 Yet he also advocated investigations of unusual objects where possible.
 Not surprisingly, he considered the authority of ancient "experts" a hindrance to clear thinking.
-Worm was among the first to establish that the "unicorn horn" and narwhal tusks were actually one and the same, as he explained in a dissertation he delivered in 1638.
+Worm was among the first to establish that the "unicorn horn" and narwhal tusks were actually one and the same, as he explained in a paper he delivered in 1638.
 (His motivation might not have been entirely altruistic; his in-laws were in the business of prescribing the seemingly superior narwhal tusk to treat a host of maladies.)
 He also disproved the spontaneous generation of lemmings (thought to fall from the sky, perhaps), though he didn't doubt the spontaneous generation of some other organisms.

 Beyond his contributions to natural history, Worm laid the foundations of modern archaeological surveys, recommending assiduous collection of information from every archaeological site.
 Some historians have argued that Worm's collection might have spurred the interest of the young Niels Stensen (Steno), who in turn laid the foundations for modern geology.
 Steno grew up just a few streets away from Worm's curiosity cabinet.